achanwl/visualizing-haproxy-metrics/README.md

 # Visualizing OpenShift HAProxy Router Metrics

-Currently, there is an inherited challenge with the default Prometheus Cluster Monitoring stack that ships with Red Hat OpenShift Container Platform 3.11, which it [does not scrape the exposed Prometheus format HAProxy router metrics](https://bugzilla.redhat.com/show_bug.cgi?id=1653532), but addressed and resolved in the later 4.x versions.
+In the default Prometheus Cluster Monitoring stack that ships with Red Hat OpenShift Container Platform 3.11, there is an inherent challenge to visualize the exposed HAProxy router metrics as the Prometheus data is [not scraped](https://bugzilla.redhat.com/show_bug.cgi?id=1653532).
+This has been addressed and resolved in the later 4.x versions.

 This blog post will demonstrate a straightforward way on how to visualize the HAProxy Router metrics running in OpenShift Container Platform 3.11.
-The focus will be using `oc` command CLI to fully deploy the apps without using the WebUI.
-Web interfaces of Prometheus and Grafana will be utilized at the end to visualize the metrics.
+The focus will be using `oc` CLI to fully deploy applications without using the web interface.
+Then, the web interfaces of Prometheus and Grafana will be utilized at the end to visualize the metrics.

-Note that the steps below do not put into the considerations of high availability or security aspects of the deployments, nor utilizing the built-in OAuth server inside OpenShift Container Platform.
+Note that the steps below do not put into consideration the high availability or security aspects of the deployments, nor utilizing the built-in OAuth server inside OpenShift Container Platform.
 Additionally, the latest upstream community Prometheus and Grafana images are used.
 As such, therefore, Red Hat does not provide support for customized solutions that are not shipped with the product.

 ## Prerequisites

-- An user with `cluster-admin` privilege, e.g: `system:admin`.
+- A user with `cluster-admin` privilege, e.g: `system:admin`.
 - Access to `oc` CLI command, which can connect to the desired cluster.
 - The cluster has internet access to pull images from docker.io registry.
-- A default `StorageClass` providing dynamic provisioning persistent storage, preferably backed by block storage technology.
+- A default `StorageClass` provides dynamic provisioning persistent storage, preferably backed by block storage technology.
-- Basic knowledge of Prometheus and Grafana.
+- Basic knowledge and understanding of Prometheus and Grafana.

 ## Login and Project